Biomedical Sciences

 Credits 4.0This course covers the structures, functions and metabolism of proteins, nucleic acids, carbohydrates and lipids within the context of medical biochemistry.
 The regulation and integration of metabolism as the cellular and tissue levels during the fed and fasting states will be emphasized.
 Correlations to disease processes and the biochemical basis of common clinical laboratory tests are used to illustrate clinical applications of biochemical concepts.
 Critical thinking and problem-solving skills are developed using weekly problem sessions.

-Credits 1.0 6.00The program culminates in a laboratory (or clinical research) project.
-It is the student’s responsibility to identify a research advisor/mentor and laboratory (or clinical setting) in which to conduct their research.
-The student is required to take one or more credits of Laboratory Research each quarter beginning winter of the first year.
-Credits taken each quarter will depend on the research project, elective courses, and credits needed to retain full time status.
-A minimum of 24 credit hours is required for the degree.
-There is no limit to the number of research credits that can be taken.
+Credits 1.0 6.00The program culminates in a completion of a research project.
+Students are required to take one or more credits of Thesis Research beginning spring of the first year.
+Credits taken each quarter will depend on the research project, elective courses, and credits needed to retain complete degree requirements.
+Thesis Research credits encompass conducting experiments, the analysis of data, and/or the writing of the thesis.
+Students may register for up to 10 credits per quarter and a minimum of 28 credit hours is required for the degree.

 BMMSG 609: Graduate Seminar Series